royaltm/node-zmq-raft/README.md

 });
 ```

-Determining whether your local view of the distributed data is fresh or not is especially important if you are dealing with non-idempotent updates (e.g. increasing values, appending strings).
-This may also help optimising user interface: application may want to postpone displaying changes, unless all local updates are visible in the local state.
+Determining whether your local view of the distributed data is fresh is especially important when dealing with non-idempotent updates (e.g. increasing values, appending strings).
+It may also help optimize the user interface: the application may want to postpone displaying changes unless all local updates are committed and visible in the local state machine.